sarahgoodwin93/kmc-projects/README.md

 - Project Management for Hydraulic Systems
 - Hydraulic Training Programs

-For SEO these titles were changes from Consultancy, Project Management & Training.
+For SEO these titles were changed from Consultancy, Project Management & Training.

 The price of these services has not been included as every service is bespoke to each client and the job specs must be discussed before a quote is offered.